 Life in 1973 – Part One

-I have been writing about life in England nearly fifty years ago, reflecting on how our lives have changed.
+I have been writing about life in England fifty years ago, reflecting on how our lives have changed.
 Can you help me?

 I’d love to receive comments (below) on how you remember aspects of growing up in the early 1970s.
 What did you eat then?
 Where did you go on holiday?
 What was it about 1973 that impacted you?